vladshu20/Bulletin_board/README.md

 # Bulletin_board
-webapp where you can find some adverts of other people, add your adverts ect
+webapp where you can find some adverts of other people, add your adverts etc